 For planning purposes, we suggest customers prepare for outages lasting longer than 48 hours.

-We do not reimburse customers for losses, as power will be shut off for safety due to extreme fire conditions.
+We do not reimburse customers for losses, as power will be shut off for safety when gusty winds and dry conditions, combined with a heightened fire risk, threaten a portion of the electric system.
 Customers will not be charged for electricity usage during the time power is off because no power is being consumed.
 All customers should have an emergency plan and be prepared for any extended outages.
 Since a public Safety Power Shutoff could last for several days, we encourage you to plan accordingly.
 Be aware that:

 For more information, call 1-800-743-5000.